jusso-dev/Azure-flowlog-parser/README.md

 Content-Encoding: gzip
 Authorization: Bearer your-token-here

-[
-  { "time": "...", "category": "...", ... },
-  { "time": "...", "category": "...", ... }
+{ "time": "...", "category": "...", "sourceAddress": "...", ... }
-]
 ```

-### Batch Processing
+### Individual Record Processing

-When posting large datasets, records are automatically split into batches:
-- Default batch size: 1000 records
-- Configurable via `--http-batch-size`
+Each flow log record is posted individually to the endpoint:
+- Records are processed sequentially (one HTTP POST per record)
-- Each batch is compressed and POSTed independently
+- Each record is compressed independently with gzip
-- Batches are processed sequentially
+- Failed records don't prevent processing of subsequent records
+- Detailed progress tracking in verbose mode shows `[X/Total]` for each record

 ### Compression